kubemq-io/docs/docs/get_started/pubsub.md

 ## Verify Deployment

-Browse to KubeMQ's API end-point with GET request to `/health` path and get a json response like below:
+Browse to KubeMQ's API endpoint with a GET request to `/health` path and get a JSON response like below:

 For Example:
 ``` bash